 Detached Garage Cost Ontario: What the Price Really Includes Once the Dirt Starts Moving

 Detached garages are one of those projects people think they understand right up until the first real quote arrives.
-In their head, it is just a box with a door.
+In their head, it’s a box with a door.
 On-site, it becomes excavation, granular base, concrete, framing, trusses, doors, siding, roofing, electrical, permit drawings, insulation, heating, grading, and whatever surprise the lot was hiding under the grass.
-That is when the “simple garage” starts behaving like a real building, because that is exactly what it is.
+That’s when the “simple garage” starts behaving like a real building – because that’s exactly what it is.

 What moves the budget most